bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 where `PPP` indicates the parameter type and consists of 3 bytes containing the ASCII values of the digits 0 to 9 (values 48 to 57).
 After the single byte containing the ASCII value for the colon (58) the value of the parameter is coded with a variable number of bytes.
 The parameter is terminated by a single byte containing the ASCII value for TAB (9).

-The coding of the parameter value is dependent on the type of the parameter and is explained in *[CIRCE parameters](#circe-parameters)*.
+The parameter value coding depends on the parameter type and is explained in *[CIRCE parameters](#circe-parameters)*.

 All parameters consist of the ASCII equivalents of digits or the characters of the alphabet.
 The reserved characters 0x00 (NUL) 0x02 (STX), 0x03 (ETX), 0x09 (TAB) are not allowed in any parameter.